hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 From my experience I can't recall a single software product written in python (even partly) that was not painfully buggy.

 [18:39:15](#2RgmSWcNECYNynpTjA_34ygfJlIeKcSccmTb86k5P4o) <hiiamboris (NOT THIS ONE)>:
 So with the amount of complexity MS deals with nowadays I can imagine what their software will look like in a few years from now.
-That's what I meant by "scary" Ì†ΩÌ∏É
+That's what I meant by "scary" üòÉ

 [19:07:13](#b5jGdGZ2a9LrbD1vwbZb6bFVGZZ-nrs5RsB93qdpZWU) <rebolek (Boleslav B≈ôezovsk√Ω)>:
 to be fair, esptool.py works fine.I haven't tried anything crazy with it though.